cheind/image-align/README.md

 **Image Alignment** requires the following pre-requisites

  - [CMake](www.cmake.org) - for generating cross platform build files
  - [OpenCV 2.x / 3.x](www.opencv.org) - for image processing related functions

 To build from source

  1. Point CMake to the cloned git repository
  1. Click CMake Configure
  1. Point `OpenCV_DIR` to the directory containing the file `OpenCVConfig.cmake`
+ 1. Activate / Deactivate `IMAGEALIGN_USE_OPENMP`
  1. Click CMake Generate

 Although **Image Alignment** should build across multiple platforms and architectures, tests are carried out on these systems
- - Windows 8/10 MSVC10 x64
+ - Windows 8/10 MSVC10 / MSVC12 x64
  - OS X 10.10 XCode 7.x x64

 If the build should fail for a specific platform, don't hesitate to create an issue.

 # References